backwardspy/api-reflector/README.md

 azure_tenant
 ```

+Additionally, the `external_url` setting should be used to control the redirect back from the auth flow.

 ## Local Testing

 If Azure auth is enabled, it is important to either export, or set `OAUTHLIB_INSECURE_TRANSPORT=1` in the .env file.